 You use your valuation to work out if Inheritance Tax must be paid on the estate.

 An asset is anything the person owned with a value (this means it’s worth money or could be sold).

-Work out the total value of the assets and gifts.
-You should use a professional valuer for anything that’s worth more than £500.
+Find out the value of assets and gifts - you should use a professional valuer for anything worth more than £500.

-If the person’s affairs are complicated, a solicitor can help you value the estate and sort out the tax.
+You can ask a solicitor to help value the estate and work out the Inheritance Tax.

 You have 1 year from the date of death to fill in Inheritance Tax forms if there’s Inheritance Tax to pay.

 You’ll have to start paying Inheritance Tax by the end of the sixth month after the death whether you’ve completed your forms or not - you can make a payment before you finish valuing the estate.

 If there’s no Inheritance Tax to pay